stoplightio/docs/articles/prism/runtime.md

 /**
  * Get the current request's host.
  *
- * Returns
- *   host (string) - The HTTP host for Double Dollar Sign Request.
+ * @returns {string} - The HTTP host for the current Scenario Step request.
  */
 var host = input.host.get();

 /**
  * Set the current request's host.
  *
- *   host (string) - The new host for Double Dollar Sign Request.
+ * @param {string} host - The new host for the current Scenario Step request.
  */
 input.host.set(host);
 ```